 These ingredients are often used as penetration enhancers, thickeners, softeners, and moisture-carrying agents.
 PEG compounds are formed by condensing water and ethylene oxide.
 While PEG compounds themselves are usually safe for our health, they can be contaminated with 1,4-dioxane, which is a known carcinogen and because they are penetration enhancers, depending on what other ingredients are in the product, they can potentially make other toxic chemicals more harmful as well.

-Now that we have reviewed many of the ingredients you want to watch for and avoid, I will share a number of safe hair care brands and products, including my own personal favourites.
-Note that the majority of these links are affiliate links whereby I make a small commission if you order through the link.
-Doing so does not cost you anything extra but allows me to continue providing all the free content that I do.
-I truly appreciate your support in keeping this site up and running.
+Now that we have reviewed many of the ingredients you want to watch for and avoid in hair products, I will share a number of safe hair care brands and products, including my own personal favourites.

 These sulfate-free shampoos do not contain added phthalates or parabens.
 They may contain preservatives, but only the ones that I feel comfortable using.
 If you are looking for shampoo that's free from harmful chemicals, you should feel comfortable using any of the products on this list.
 Most rely on natural ingredients like essential oils, coconut oil, argan oil, tea tree oil, shea butter, and aloe vera, to provide cleansing and moisture to different hair types.